PG&E : Shuts Power to California Resort Area to Prevent Wildfires | MarketScreener

 By Jim Carlton and Erin Ailworth

-LAKE BERRYESSA, Calif -- PG&E Corp. turned off power to more than 17,000 customers in Northern California this weekend as part of the first wave of what the utility has said will likely be numerous pre-emptive shutdowns this year to help prevent deadly wildfires.
+LAKE BERRYESSA, Calif -- PG&E Corp. turned off power to about 22,000 customers in Northern California this weekend as part of the first wave of what the utility has said will likely be numerous pre-emptive shutdowns this year to help prevent deadly wildfires.

 It came after the National Weather Service issued its first red-flag warning, which signals high fire danger, of 2019 for a region that has until now been mostly cool and moist.